OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 how netcdf defines common terms such as groups, dimensions, variables, and attributes.

 * [Zarr](https://zarr.readthedocs.io/en/stable/) - a format for the storage of chunked, compressed, N-dimensional arrays.
-Zarr has similar characteristics to netcdf, but has the added benefit of being able to be both read and wrote to concurrently from multiple threads or processes.
+Zarr has similar characteristics to netcdf, but has the added benefit of being a cloud-native data format.
+For this reason, Zarr is ideal for storing large data sets in the cloud.
 Zarr provides a great overview of its [storage specifications](https://zarr.readthedocs.io/en/stable/spec/v2.html#hierarchies) that may be useful to read.

 ### Data Structures

-echopype was written to utilize as much functionality of [xarray](https://xarray.pydata.org/en/stable/index.html) as possible.
-This is very beneficial as xarray is a library that can naturally work with our data, which is labelled and multi-dimensional.
+Netcdf and Zarr formats can be easily read with the [xarray](https://xarray.pydata.org/en/stable/index.html) library in Python.
+Additionally, xarray enables efficient computation of our data, which is labelled and multi-dimensional.
 A fantastic [xarray tutorial](https://xarray-contrib.github.io/xarray-tutorial/) has been put together that describes the fundamentals of xarray.
 Be sure to become familiar with both DataArrays and Datasets as they are heavily used.